-If a building permit has been issued within the two year frozen period following application approval, then the development charge is collected on the date the first building permit is issued.
-If the building permit has not been issued within the two year frozen period, then the development charge is calculated and collected on the date the first building permit is issued.
+If a building permit has been issued within the frozen period following application approval, then the development charge plus applicable interest is collected on the date the first building permit is issued.
+If the building permit has not been issued within the frozen period, then the development charge is recalculated and collected on the date the first building permit is issued.